vaibhavkulkar/phd/README.md

 # phd
-## This repository contains all my work related to my phd/research in interdisciplinary
+## This repository contains all my work related to my phd/research

+The research is in a  interdisciplinary areas of LLMs Cybersecurity and Psychology